-Taxes are what we pay for civilized society....
-A penalty on the other hand is intended altogether to prevent the thing punished. - Oliver Wendell Holmes Jr.
+Taxes are what we pay for civilized society A penalty on the other hand is intended altogether to prevent the thing punished.
+Oliver Wendell Holmes Jr.

-Crime had to be committed before liability for the imposition [of disputed levy on illegal liquor] arose.
-Taxes are not so conditioned. - Pierce Butler A sales tax is a tax on the freedom of purchase. - Felix Frankfurter The sales tax seems to be more politically acceptable than the income tax. - Raymond C. Scheppach A use tax is a tax on the enjoyment of that which was purchased. - Felix Frankfurter There are some taxes that are good for our economy, because they discourage harmful activities. - David M. Roodman An old tax is a good tax.
+If Justice Holmes was correct that "[t]axes are what we pay for civilized society," then the question in this case is how much civilization the taxpayers will be required to purchase.

+- Homer Thornberry

+Although, Mr. Justice Holmes said: "Taxes are what we pay for civilized society," too many citizens want the civilization at a discount.

+- Henry Morganthau

+committed

+disputed levy y on ille egal liquor] arose.
+Taxes are not s o conditic ned.

+- Pierce Butler

+A sales tax is a tax on the freedom of purchase.

+- Felix Frankfurter

+The sales tax seems to be more politically acceptable than the income tax.

+- Raymond C. Scheppach

+A use tax is a tax on the enjoyment of that which was purchased.

+Felix Frankfurter

+There are some taxes that are good for our economy, because they discourage harmful activities.

+- David M. Roodman

+An old tax is a good tax.

-- Old Folk Saying Borrowing imposes a hidden burden upon taxpayers in the short run and an explicit burden in the long run, while taxes impose an explicit short-run burden and a more hidden burden in the long run. - Richard K. Vedder and Lowell E. Gallaway There is no abstract justice in any system of taxation. - Owen J. Roberts The law of taxation is more concerned with the substance of economic opportunity than with classifying legal concepts, and tagging them with names and labels. - Benjamin N. Cardozo Virtually all persons or objects in this country . . . may have tax problems.
+Old Folk Saying

+Borrowing imposes a hidden burden upon taxpayers in the short run and an explicit burden in the long run, while taxes impose an explicit short-run burden and a more hidden burden in the long run.

+Richard K. Vedder and Lowell E. Gallaway

+There is no abstract justice in any system of taxation.

+- Owen J. Roberts

+The law of taxation is more concerned with the substance of economic opportunity than with classifying legal concepts, and tagging them with names and labels.

+- Benjamin N. Cardozo

+Virtually all persons or objects in this country ... may have tax problems.
 Every day the economy generates thousands of sales, loans, gifts, purchases, leases, wills and the like, which suggests the possibility of tax problems for somebody.
 Our economy is tax relevant in almost every detail.

+- Potter Stewart

-Potter Stewart Put not your trust in money, but put your money in trust. - Oliver Wendell Holmes Sr.
+Put not your trust in money, but put your money in trust.

+- Oliver Wendell Holmes Sr.